Recipe

 “The trick to developing splendid-crispy Southern-fried fowl is to double-fry – think of it as adding a double layer of crunch,” he says.

-First, deep-fry the bird in oil at a hundred seventy five°C for about three mins, depending on the thickness.
+First, deep-fry the bird in oil at a hundred seventy five°C for about three minutes, depending on the thickness.
 Cool on a cord rack.
-Then increase the oil temperature to a hundred and eighty°C and fry the chicken for a further 3 minutes, or until golden in the shade.
+Then, increase the oil temperature to a hundred and eighty°C and fry the chicken for 3 minutes until golden in the shade.

 Perfect partners

-To assist the flavors really stand out, says Perry, all you need to do is serve your fried bird in a soft milk bun with a bit of aioli and masses of pickles or coleslaw to cut through the rich flavour.
+To make the flavors stand out, says Perry, all you need to do is serve your fried bird in a soft milk bun with a bit of aioli and masses of pickles or coleslaw to cut through the rich flavor.

 Here’s how to make Neil Perry’s Southern-fried hen burger at domestic.